mudassarsyed/testcafe/README.md

 To install bash on windows, just install GIT.
 During installation of GIT, add GIT Bash to windows context menu by selecting its option.
 After installation right click in your folder select `GIT Bash Here`.
 More details over [here](https://stackoverflow.com/questions/26522789/how-to-run-sh-on-windows-command-prompt)

-To install all the node modules dependencies, run the following command in the repository root
+To install all the node modules dependencies, run the following command in the repository root directory

 npm: